plurid/joiner/README.md

   # The root of the packages/workspace.
   root: '/path/to/root'

+  # Use the full folder of the package in the commit message
+  # or only the folder name of the package.
+  fullFolder: false

   # Separator between the packageFolderName and the commitMessage.
   # default: ' > '
   divider: ' > '